machine-learning-exchange/testing/prow/README.md

-# Deploy MLX Prow Bot on IBM Cloud
+# Deploy MLX Prow Bot on AWS

-The MLX Prow Bot deployment is a modified version based on the [Prow s3 starter](https://github.com/kubernetes/test-infra/blob/master/config/prow/cluster/starter-s3.yaml) for IBM Cloud.
+The MLX Prow Bot deployment is a modified version based on the [Prow s3 starter](https://github.com/kubernetes/test-infra/blob/master/config/prow/cluster/starter-s3.yaml) for AWS.
 Please follow the below instrctions to deploy/update the MLX Bot.

 1. Update the credentials under the `prow-parameters` section in [kustomize/kustomization.yaml](kustomize/kustomization.yaml).
 The Bot credentials are located within the internal team's MLX folder.

 2. Once the credentials are updated, modify any configuration within [kustomize/prow-ibm-cloud.yaml](kustomize/prow-ibm-cloud.yaml) if necessary.
-Then, run the following commands to deploy the MLX Prow Bot on an IBM Cloud Kubernetes Cluster.
+Then, run the following commands to deploy the MLX Prow Bot on an EKS.
 ```shell
 kubectl apply -k kustomize
 ```